strawlab/nextgen-camera-users/users-guide/src/calibration.md

 - The mean reprojection error should be low.
 Certainly less than 1 pixel and ideally less than 0.5 pixels as shown here.

-- The low reprojeciton error should be low across all cameras.
+- The reprojection error should be low across all cameras.

 The above example calibration is a good one.

+### Convert your new calibration to an XML file which can be used by Braid

+Convert this to XML:

+    flydra_analysis_calibration_to_xml {DATAFILE}.recal/result > new-calibration-name.xml

+You may now use this new calibration, saved as an XML file, as the calibration for Braid.
+Specify the filename of your new XML file as `cal_fname` in the `[mainbrain]` section of your Braid configuration `.toml` file.

+### With the new calibration, perform offline tracking the data used to calibrate.

 Using this calibration, you can perform 3D tracking of the data with: